Modern Railway Systems https://www.modrailsystems.com/Areas/CMS/assets/img/logo.svg 8201 Southpark Lane

 About the Project

-The G Line BRT Improvements Project aims to enhance the existing Bus Rapid Transit system by reducing travel times by an average of 29% and increasing capacity by approximately 39%.
-The project will also introduce zero-emission buses (ZEB), making it one of the largest ZEB BRT routes in the country.
+The LACMTA G Line (formerly the Orange Line) is the highest-ridership dedicated bus route in the San Fernando Valley, running from the North Hollywood B Line Station to the Chatsworth Metrolink Station and will connect to the future East San Fernando Valley Light Rail.
+The G Line BRT Improvements Project enhances the Bus Rapid Transit system by reducing travel times by an average of 29% and increasing capacity by approximately 39%, while introducing zero-emission buses (ZEB), making it one of the largest ZEB BRT routes in the country.

 Quick Facts